emqx/cloud-docs/en_US/rule_engine/rule_engine_events.md

 ### Client connect

-The topic of client connect is `$events/client_connected`, click on Rules on the left menu bar → Rules, click on Create and enter the following rule to match the SQL statement.
+The topic of client connect is `$events/client_connected`.
+On the New Rule step page, enter the following rule to match the SQL statement.

    ```sql
     SELECT